SEND

 What activities are available for pupils with special eduacational needs in addition to those available in accordance with the curriculum?

 All clubs, trips and activities offered to pupils at Darell are available to pupils with SEND either with or without an EHCP (Education, Health and Care Plan).
 Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity.
+If a child with SEND requires additional support to access a club provided by an outside provider then an application for additional funding can be sought in discussion with parents.

 What support is available for improving the emotional and social development of pupils with special educational needs and disabilities?